When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Foods Should You Avoid When Breastfeeding?

-Avoid alcohol, excessive caffeine, and fish high in mercury when breastfeeding.
-Some babies might also be sensitive to dairy or spicy foods in your diet.
+Avoid alcohol, excessive caffeine, and fish high in mercury (like shark or swordfish) when breastfeeding.
+Some babies might also be sensitive to dairy, soy, or spicy foods in your diet, though this varies by infant.

 Can Eating Sugar Affect Breast Milk?

-While sugar doesn’t directly affect breast milk composition, excessive sugar can impact your overall health and potentially lead to issues like yeast overgrowth or an unsettled baby.
+While sugar doesn’t directly spoil breast milk composition, high sugar intake can spike your insulin and lead to energy crashes.
+Excessive sugar may also encourage yeast overgrowth (thrush), which can be passed to the baby.

 Do Lactation Cookies Work?